ladybug-tools/spider/cookbook/design-explorer-very-lite/README.md

 * Add name to projects fields
 * Add project name and number of items to pop-up
 * Always show all fields up to image url in pop-up
+* Add each edge is its own material to be able to update opacity individually
+* Numeric filter sliders work collectively
+* Mostly name-spaced
+* Data items are only selected if fully visible

 #### Wish list item well underway

+* 2018-08-27 ~ Theo ~ Items that are toggle 'off' should not be selectable
+* 2018-08-23 ~ Theo ~ Better interaction when setting multiple filters
+	* Currently the current filter update overrides all other updates
+	* Handle steps in the data more effectively
 * 2018-08-28 ~ Theo ~ Legend button titles should indicate ranges of values
 * 2018-08-27 ~ Theo ~ Screen not rotating around the center of the geometry
 * 2018-08-27 ~ Theo ~ Indicate details of currently loaded file somewhere